CodeTopeka/gatsby-website/src/pages/learning-resources-in-topeka.md

 ### Conclusion

-I could probably go on, but I hope this provides enough for the stay at home order.
-I hope this lasts just a few months, not requiring years of academic resources!
-This should keep you busy if you're trying to learn programming.
-Topeka is nice in that it provides Lynda and Treehouse.
-Those alone should provide years of education, even before using any OER textbooks.
+I could probably go on, but I hope this provides more than enough for the stay at home order in Kansas.
+Afterall, the shorter the better.
+But this should also keep you busy if you're trying to learn programming at any other time.
+Topeka is nice in that it provides Lynda and Treehouse, both online schools that don't require you to visit a physical location with crowds.
+Mix their curriculum with some hefty CS OER textbooks and you'll start your journey to learning programming online.
+The bonus is that these curricula are totally free for Topekans!